dominictarr/pull-switch/README.md

 pull.count(100)
   .pipe(switch(function select (e) {
-    return e % 2 ? 'even' : 'odd'
-    //return key for which stream this is directed to.
+    // return key for which stream this is directed to. return e % 2 ? 'even' : 'odd'
   }, function createStream(key) {
-    return pull.drain(function (d) {
+    //return a stream that will be piped to... return pull.drain(function (d) {
       console.log(key+'>', d)
     })